Frequently Asked Questions

 Who's behind The Green Channel?

-Scott Renyard founded The Green Channel.
+Scott Renyard is the founder of The Green Channel.
 Scott is a filmmaker and scientist who writes, produces, and directs award-winning films about the environment.
-Scott also founded the Canadian film company, Juggernaut Pictures Inc. Scott has worked on over 300 films and TV projects over his more than 30 year film career.
-He has dedicated the last 20 years to films and projects focused on environmental issues.
-Scott's most recent films include: Trial of An Iconic Species, The Unofficial Trial of Alexandra Morton, Food and Fuel: A story of resilience, The Pristine Coast and Save the Planet Already!
+Scott also founded the Canadian production company, Juggernaut Pictures Inc. Scott has worked on over 300 films and TV projects over his more than 40 year film career.
+Scott's most recent films include: The Herring People, Trial of An Iconic Species, The Unofficial Trial of Alexandra Morton, Food and Fuel: A story of resilience, The Pristine Coast and Save the Planet Already! and the two series, The Firekeepers and Pressure Point.
 Scott also believes that its just important to protect the independence of filmmakers and their stories as it is to protect the environment.
 So he created The Green Channel with the goal that the Channel would support environmental filmmakers from around the globe.
 When he’s not building The Green Channel, you’ll find Scott creating new films or volunteering as a streamkeeper in the Squamish River watershed.

 What if I have more questions?

 Don't be shy.
-Get in touch on our contact page.
+Get in touch through our Contact Us page.

 How do I submit a film?